Preparing for Sukkot

 Recite the blessing over dwelling the sukkah, as well as Shehecheyanu.
 We only recite Shehecheyanu our first time eating in the Sukkah.

 It is a mitzvah to welcome guests into our Sukkah.
-Each night of Sukkot, we symbolically welcome some of our patriarchs and matriarchs into our sukkah as guests.
+Each night of Sukkot, we symbolically welcome certain of our patriarchs and matriarchs into our sukkah as guests.
 The liturgy of this ceremony can be found in Gates of the House, pp. 77-78.